ECO4 Scheme: free solar panels for eligible households

 What is the ECO4 scheme?

-ECO4 (Energy Company Obligation 4) is a government mandate requiring the largest UK energy suppliers to fund home energy improvements — including solar panel installations — for lower-income and vulnerable households.
-The scheme runs until 31 December 2026.
+ECO4 (Energy Company Obligation 4) is a government obligation requiring medium and large UK energy suppliers to fund home energy improvements — mainly insulation and heating upgrades — for lower-income and vulnerable households.
+Solar PV is fundable, but only as a heating-related measure (see below).
+It is administered by Ofgem on behalf of DESNZ and runs until 31 December 2026.

 Do I qualify for ECO4 solar panels?